Wiper & True

 Then there’s a beer with hibiscus, inspired by drinking red wine.
 One customer thought it tasted like Beaujolais.

 They’ve also done a range of Imperial stouts – each release barrel-aged in a different sort of cask … used for red wine, for port, tequila, bourbon and so on.
 Fascinating stuff.
 That’s the thing – the team is just as excited about the results and the taste as their eager audience … a big part of the love beer drinkers have for this brewery.

 The team love collaborations, too – about three or four a year.
 On the day of the Brew Republic visit, they were working on the third project with Berkshire’s Siren brewery.
 They’ve also worked with Bristol coffee roaster, Extract, with the punk band, IDLES … it’s an extensive list and each partner brings something new to the table.

 Having started out largely using American hops, Wiper and True are now looking closer to home, at their British heritage – malts, hops, yeast (and water, of course).
-Their head brewer is about to change – the outgoing Will wants to travel, while the incoming Marvin Lindner is German and has spent three years working at a brewery in Spain.
-It’ll be most interesting to see what he brings to the mix.
+Their head brewer recently changed – Will wanted to travel, while new head brewer Marvin Lindner is German and spent three years working at a brewery in Spain.

 What’s for sure, their brewing will never stand still.